SAP-archive/xf-addons/README.md

 ## Installation
 This addons repository as defined by [index.yaml](addons/index.yaml) is installed to XF by default.

-If you need to install it manually, you need to upload the addon artifacts to a web server with location UPLOAD_DIR using `make preapre && make upload UPLOAD_DIR`.
-In your XF or Kyma cluster you then need to create a configMap using following commands:
+If you need to install it manually, you need to create a configMap in your XF or Kyma cluster using following commands:

 ```
-kubectl create configmap xf-addons-repo -n kyma-system --from-literal=URLs=https://UPLOAD_DIR/index.yaml
+kubectl create configmap xf-addons-repo -n kyma-system --from-literal=URLs=https://github.com/sap/xf-addons//addons/index.yaml
 kubectl label configmap xf-addons-repo -n kyma-system helm-broker-repo=true
 ```
 With that, all addons of this repository will be available in your Service Catalog.

 To remove the addons from your Service Catalog:
 `kubectl delete configmap xf-addons-repo -n kyma-system`

-## Development
-If you update the addons and re-upload them to your web server, you need to trigger a scan by the service catalog at your XF or Kyma cluster by calling:
-`svcat sync broker helm-broker --scope cluster` where svcat is the [Service Catalog CLI](https://svc-cat.io/docs/cli/)
-### Development Phases

-#### Pushing to Branch
-If you push to a branch then the addon artifactes are uploaded to the staging location only (https://storage.googleapis.com/faros-stage-base-xf-bundles/index.yaml).
-#### Merging to master
-If you merge a branch to the master then the addon artifactes are uploaded to the pre-production (https://storage.googleapis.com/faros-int-base-xf-bundles/index.yaml) location.

-#### Adding a Tag
-If you add a tag in github then the addon artifactes are uploaded to the production location only (https://storage.googleapis.com/faros-prod-base-xf-bundles/index.yaml).

 ## Requirements
 All addons are based on the [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) and with that require to follow the [Helm Chart](https://helm.sh/) specification.